 It’s OK to open a coffee shop next to competing cafes.
 In my experience, areas with a variety of coffee shops attract more people.
 Shopping centres, airports, train stations, or even ports, are usually a Big Deal.
 But in this case, we would have to pay more for rent.

 I would not go with the franchise model if this was my first coffee shop attempt.
 Way too expensive and risky.
 You would need at least 5 years to break even.

 I tend to prefer small coffee shops relying on the takeaway model along with other related products in crowded areas.
-A small shop, a few employees all of them producing coffee and selling, medium or cheap prices, large volume of sales.
+A small shop, a few employees all of them producing coffee and selling, medium or cheap prices, a large volume of sales.

 This way you won’t have to wait very long to break even and have a healthy business paying for itself.
-That means, making profit faster could lead you to open a new coffee shop in a few years without having to worry about investing again.
+That means, making a profit faster could lead you to open a new coffee shop in a few years without having to worry about investing again.

 But, it’s your call.

 - Why do people become entrepreneurs? a friend’s confession